Origin Of Cuban Coffee: Historical Coffee Production In Cuba

 What Is Cuban Origin Coffee?

-When we talk about the origin of Cuban coffee, we’re referring to the coffee beans that come from Cuba.
-These beans are mostly Arabica type, which is famous for its smooth taste and rich flavor.
+When we talk about the origin of Cuban coffee, we’re referring to the coffee beans that come from Cuba and brew it with the Cuban coffee press.
+These beans are mostly Arabica type, which is famous for its smooth taste and rich flavor like Turkish coffee.
 A well-known version of this coffee is called colada; it’s a big serving of café Cubano designed to be enjoyed together with your loved ones or friends.

 Who Invented The Cuban Coffee Maker?